tinyos/tinyos-main/apps/tests/TestArbiter/TestFcfsArbiter/README.txt

   -- Resource 0
   -- Resource 2
   -- Resource 1
-It is expected then that using a round robin policy, control of the resource will be granted in the order of 0,2,1 and the Leds corresponding to each resource will flash whenever this occurs.
+It is expected then that using a first-come-first-serve policy, control of the resource will be granted in the order of 0,2,1 and the Leds corresponding to each resource will flash whenever this occurs.
   -- Led 0 -> Resource 0